csutorasa/json-file-prometheus-exporter/README.md

 # Json file prometheus exporter

+**This project is a proof of concept, should not be used in any production scenarios!**

 json-file-prometheus-exporter is a command line application, that is able to read files with [JSON content](https://www.json.org/), and export them to [prometheus](https://prometheus.io/).